 Instructor: Levi Morrison (Computational Scientist for Supercomputing)

 About the Course

-The Scientific Computing course was first taught in Winter 2016 and again in 2017.
+The Scientific Computing course was first taught in Winter 2016 and has been taught each Winter semester since.
 Students came from a wide variety of programs such as Biology, Chemistry, Economics, Mechanical Engineering, and Physics; about half were graduate students, about half were undergraduates, and a professor took the class as well.
-The class will be taught again in Winter 2018.
+The class will be taught again in Winter 2019.

 This course is intended for students whose current or future coursework or research involves computational science (e.g. computational fluid dynamics, genomics, finite element analysis, economics simulations, computational linguistics, physics, etc).

 The class will help students learn the principles of operating in a typical scientific computing environment.
 Topics include typical Linux shells and commands, hardware (CPU, memory, network, etc), storage management, job scheduling, code and workflow optimization, code management, results verification, and programming.
 A semester-long project will help students apply the principles that are taught in class.